“Attitude is a little thing that makes a big difference.” Winston Churchill

 - Does this choice leave me feeling drained or energetic?

-We found a love for meeting and befriending new people, an interest in all things local, an appreciation for different ways of doing things, a realization that no matter the differences we are very much alike, a weird obsession with the body parts of people long dead and an appreciation for each other, travel, and home.
+We found a love for meeting and befriending new people, an interest in all things local, an appreciation for different ways of doing things, a realization that no matter the differences we are very much alike, a weird obsession with the body parts of people long dead (otherwise known as relics!) and an appreciation for each other, travel, and home.

 When our family of four had decided to travel the world we had, perhaps naively, committed to something much bigger than ourselves…and much bigger than our day-to-day successes and failures.
 We had unknowingly committed to a yearlong study of the importance of attitude.

 Our conclusion?
 Our ability to choose our attitude is truly one of our greatest gifts and most profound freedoms.